 Telephone: 0300 111 3000

-Check the cost of making phone calls in the United Kingdom.
+Check the cost of making phone calls.

 Committing housing fraud is a serious offence.
 You can lose your tenancy and your right to council housing if you get caught.
 Council housing fraud includes:

 The most serious council house fraud offences can result in a fine or a prison sentence.

 Fraud checks can take place at any time during a council tenancy and without any advance warning.
 The local authority will carry out certain checks such as: